-The annual global stainless steel long products market amounts to around 5.9 million tons.
-The global stainless steel rod market, which comprises most of STAPPERT's business activity, represents around 3.1 million tons, $\frac{1}{3}$ of which for the European market.
+The annual global stainless steel long products market amounts to around 6.4 million tons.
+The global stainless steel rod market, which comprises most of STAPPERT's business activity, represents around 4.2 million tons, $\frac{1}{3}$ of which is the European market.
 Distribution accounts for around 50% of the long stainless steel product market in Europe.
 STAPPERT is one of the leading European operators on the distribution market.